itcs-dev-team/revenue-engine/README.md

 #### MySQL: 2.
 Installation depnedancies

-Check of you have not yet installed the following:
+Check if you have not yet installed the following:

 ```
 sudo apt install python3.7